JasonPunyon/Rol/README.md

 }
 ```

 To be honest, right now the Create method isn't that useful for interface with Id types other than int.
-You'll want to use Store.Get<>()
+You'll want to use Store.Get<T>()

-##Store.CreateAsync<>()
+##Store.CreateAsync<T>()
-Does the same thing as `Store.Create<>()`, but asynchronously.
+Does the same thing as `Store.Create<T>()`, but asynchronously.

-##Store.Enumerate<>()
+##Store.Enumerate<T>()

-If you've got integer ids and you're letting Rol handle the creation of those Ids, you can use `Store.Enumerate<>()` to walk through those objects in Id order.
+If you've got integer ids and you're letting Rol handle the creation of those Ids, you can use `Store.Enumerate<T>()` to walk through those objects in Id order.
 Again, it's trying to work like a database table with an auto-incrementing primary key.

 ```c#
 [Test]